 - 8.1 The government's decision to allocate LEP responsibilities to Local Authorities will provide a range of opportunities for KCC and its partners and stakeholders across Kent & Medway to have more freedom in setting strategic priorities and accelerating programmes of activity to support economic growth in the county. - 8.2 KCC is well placed to take on former LEP responsibilities thanks to its track record in planning and delivering successful economic growth initiatives in the county, its ability to convene partners and stakeholders to work together for the benefit of local businesses and residents. - 8.3 KCC will make use of financial resources provided by SELEP and central government to ensure the effective transition and management of new responsibilities from April 2024.

 9. Recommendation:

-The Cabinet Committee is asked to consider and endorse or make recommendations to the Cabinet Member for Economic Development on the proposed decision to agree to:
+The Cabinet Member for Economic Development is asked to agree to:

 a) the transfer of relevant South East Local Enterprise Partnership (SELEP) responsibilities to Kent County Council from April 2024 including: